NAMEisNOTvailable/llm-defend/README.md

   --bank_all \
   --cuda
 ```
-The script prints a JSON summary (candidate counts, routing stats, coverage deltas) so you can capture the run in logs.
+The script prints a JSON summary (candidate counts, routing stats, coverage deltas, `cluster_singleton_ratio` diagnostics) so you can capture the run in logs and judge whether the clustering threshold needs adjustment.
+Cache hits are reported as `match=exact` or `match=fingerprint` so you know when the order-insensitive fingerprint kicked in.
 It updates the in-memory DSL, making the newly banked phrases immediately available to the composer and auditors.

 ## Running the Composer
 Typical CLI usage: